This article provides information on marketing affiliate club's cause for The Fundraising Club Lottery.

 You may also find these related articles useful too:

-- Marketing Guidelines
+- Marketing Tool Kit - Guidelines

 Contact support